abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 It inherits from the [PageFeedbackViewDto](#pagefeedbackviewdto-properties) and has the following additional properties:

 - `ModalId`: Modal id.
-It is used to set the id of the modal.
+Used to set the id of the modal.
 Default value is `page-feedback-modal`.

 ## Page Feedback Notification